EqualityAI/EqualityML/README.md

 [Equality AI (EAI)](https://equalityai.com/) is a public-benefit corporation dedicated to providing developers with evidence-based tools to end algorithmic bias.
 Our tools are built by developers for developers.
 So, we know that developers want their models to be fair, but we also understand that bias is <b> difficult and intimidating.</b>

-The EAI `EqualityML` repository provides functions and guidance on how to include fairness and bias mitigation methods to model fitting so as to safeguard the people on the receiving end of our models from bias.
+The EAI `EqualityML` repository provides tools and guidance on how to include fairness and bias mitigation methods to model fitting so as to safeguard the people on the receiving end of our models from bias.

 If you like what we're doing, give us a :star: and join our [EAI Manifesto!](https://equalityai.com/community/#manifesto)!</br>
 <img src="img/star.png" align="center" alt="" width="400" /><br></br>